marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/objects.md

 static data and do not have an associated controller (e.g. "Event" objects)

 "Spec" and "Status" are the most important.
 User specifies "Spec" and reads "Status".
-Controllers are responsible for turning "Spec" into "State".
-They read the "Spec" and write the "State":
+Controllers are responsible for turning "Spec" into "Status".
+They read the "Spec" and write the "Status":

 ![](https://i.imgur.com/pstHD4R.png)